spiffe/spiffe/standards/X509-SVID.md

 # The X.509 SPIFFE Verifiable Identity Document

 ## Status of this Memo
-This document specifies an experimental identity document standard for the internet community, and requests discussion and suggestions for improvements.
-It is a work in progress.
+This document specifies an identity document standard for the internet community, and requests discussion and suggestions for improvements.
 Distribution of this document is unlimited.

 ## Abstract
 The SPIFFE standard provides a specification for a framework capable of bootstrapping and issuing identity to services across heterogeneous environments and organizational boundaries.
 It defines an identity document known as the SPIFFE Verifiable Identity Document (SVID).